jjmerino/foodtruckr-web/README.md

 ## API considerations

 * The app connects to the backend server using jQuery's $.ajax.
-Note that these calls were not abstracted in their own file because the small application size does not justify the increased architectural complexity.
-Consider doing this if the app grows.
+Note that these calls were not abstracted in their own file because this is the only http in the app which is very small.

 ## Building the app with grunt

 * Grunt has been used to automate the build process by running `grunt build`.
-This will concat and minify all js and css assets, and generate a self contained Single Page App in the dist folder.
+This will concat and minify all js and css assets, and put all assets in a self contained dist folder.